Frequently Asked Questions

 Mount Royal University reserves the right to cancel, postpone or combine classes and to limit registration or change instructors.
 Should insufficient registration cause the cancellation of a class, fees will be refunded or the student may transfer to another course if room is available.

-Instructors may initiate withdrawals at any time with the manager's approval.
+Instructors may initiate withdrawals at any time with the Program Administrator's approval.
 In such cases, students will receive an appropriate refund.

 The personal information collected through the Mount Royal University Conservatory application and registration process is collected under the authority of the Alberta Freedom of Information and Protection of Privacy Act, Section 33(c), and is protected by that Act.